Cybonix-Solutions/ultimate-linux-commands-and-troubleshooting/commands/misc.md

 - Requires root because it queries `/dev/mem`; run in change windows if production policies restrict it.
 - Redirect output to a ticket for future audits (`sudo dmidecode -t system > /tmp/hw.txt`).
+- On Solaris hosts without dmidecode, reach for `prtdiag`, `prtconf`, and `psrinfo` to capture comparable chassis and CPU data.

 ## Command: echo